xAlessandroC/route2vel/README.md

 #### Notes

-Ported from private repo, which is why it was initialized already mostly made.
+- Ported from private repo, which is why it was initialized already mostly made.
+- If there are issues during the install, try also deleting the created docker containers (4 containers starting with OSRM) before restarting